Elizabeth Nantale Mulondo

 Nantale Elizabeth (born 31 January 1989) is a princess in the Kingdom of Buganda, a historic kingdom in modern-day Uganda.
 She is the granddaughter of Daudi Chwa II of Buganda.

 Early life

 Nantale was born in Nairobi in 1989 to the late Prince Fredrick David Mulondo, son of Prince George William Mawanda chwa, a son to Daudi Chwa II.
-Prince George William represented Uganda at the Coronation of Queen Elizabeth II and the only Ugandan to be made an honorary member of the Marylebone Cricket Club (MCC) at Lords cricket ground, which prompted him to start and campaign for the African Cricket club.
+Prince George William represented Uganda at the Coronation of Queen Elizabeth II and the only Ugandan to be made an honorary member of the Marylebone Cricket Club (MCC) at Lord's Cricket Ground, which prompted him to start and campaign for the African Cricket club.
 Elizabeth has six brothers and is the family's only girl.

 Elizabeth attended Lohana Academy Primary School, in Kololo, Buganda Road High School and Winston Standard Academy.
 After graduating from secondary school, she earned an associate degree, with honors from Makerere University, a Bachelor of Arts degree from IATA institute, in airline ticketing and reservations and an associate degree with Distinction in Cosmetology.